stadiamaps/ferrostar/README.md

 | Composable UI - MapLibre integration | ✅ | 👨‍💻 |
 | Voice guidance (platform-native TTS) | ✅ | ✅ |

-While there are some rough edges, eager developers can start integrating.
+While there are some rough edges, ambitious developers can start integrating.
-Note that the API is currently NOT stable and there will still be some breaking changes, but the release notes should include details.
+There are integrations underway in multiple production apps that the core devs are aware of.

 Join the `#ferrostar` channel on the [OSM US Slack](https://slack.openstreetmap.us/) for updates + discussion.
 The core devs are active there and we're happy to answer questions / help you get started!